-The South Tyrolean Museum of Tourism, called Touriseum, is open since 2003.
-It is the only museum in the Alps devoted exclusively to the history of tourism.
+The South Tyrolean Museum of Tourism, called Touriseum, is the only museum in the Alps devoted exclusively to the history of tourism.

 The museum is located in the Castle of Trauttmansdorff near Meran, in the middle of a wonderful botanic garden.